harrlol/XVTools/README.md

-Ex Vivo internal API application for running InferCNV on Microsoft compute
+Ex Vivo internal API application for running InferCNV on Microsoft compute.
+Using this requires MSR credentials and Azure to be already setup.

 ## Installation and Usage
 Please strictly follow the naming convention as outlined [here](https://github.com/broadinstitute/inferCNV/wiki/Running-InferCNV#infercnv-2-step-execution-overview) on InferCNV wiki.
 Data folder should either be a folder of h5ad's, or a folder of sample folders each containing the necessary infercnv files for each sample.